tranhuudang/diccon_evo/README.md

 You can have a free try API key by go to their website at: https://platform.openai.com/api-keys

-Once you have your key, create a ``.env`` file (with no name, just .env) in project and put the key in the file with format:
+Once you have your key, create a ``openai_api.env`` file in project and put the key in the file with format:
 ```bash
 OPENAI_API_KEY = your-open-api-key-here
 ```